 General issues that Julia faces with each employee

-Julia is facing a myriad of challenges with each of her employee’s.
-One employee has a problem with understanding technology which we cannot rule out during this age of development.
-He is therefore prompted to ask the customer to leave the shop and come back when the technology savvy people are back.
+Julia is facing a myriad of challenges with each of her employees.
+One employee has a problem with understanding technology, which we cannot rule out during this age of development.
+He is, therefore, prompted to ask the customer to leave the shop and come back when the technology-savvy people are back.
 This is not good for the customer and the organization.
 As the customer feels that they are not getting the right attention, they may stop shopping at this specific shop.
 (Colbert et al. 2014).
 Dosing off when receiving training is not good for a learner.
-The attendant cannot be able to communicate over text messages and emails.
-These are means of communication which ensures that the speed of communication is fast enough.
-Technology though a need presents a dilemma to the organization when a technology savvy employee come in and all he can do is remain working with technology at the expense of customer service not realizing that both the hardware and the software of the organization are critical for its success.
-One of the employees though experienced is very rigid that he cannot forward the challenges that the customers are experiencing to the relevant person. .(Bonner et al. 2016)
+The attendant cannot communicate through text messages and emails.
+These are means of communication that ensure that the speed of communication is fast enough.
+Technology, though a need, presents a dilemma to the organization when a technology-savvy employee comes in, and all he can do is remain working with technology at the expense of customer service, not realizing that both the hardware and the software of the organization are critical for its success.
+One of the employees, though experienced, is so rigid that he cannot forward the challenges that the customers are experiencing to the relevant person (Bonner et al. 2016).

 The effect of generational issues on Julia’s management of the department

 For the middle age, they perform optimally when dealing with familiar products.
 This has a net effect of increasing sales.
-However, this may not be realized because when technology products are required, they may not give it the best.
+However, this may not be realized because when technology products are required, they may not give them the best.

 Improvement of customer care within the department